riot-ci/RIOT/examples/gnrc_border_router/README.md

 Use `WIFI_SSID="SSID" WIFI_PASS="password"` in your `make` command to set your WiFi's credentials.
 You can alternatively edit the `Makefile`.

-Currently this requires an esp8266 or esp32 for the border router.
+Currently, `wifi` requires an esp8266 or esp32 for the border router.
 On the downstream interface the proprietary `esp_now` link is used.
 It behaves similar to IEEE 802.15.4 but is only availiably on Espressif's wireless MCUs.